 Some people take on super-stressful jobs because of high financial reward.
 But if your job is so stressful that it affects your home life, your sleep, your libido, and your sense of general self-esteem, it’s time to start wondering whether it’s the right career path for you.

-Do a few sums: work out how much money you need to survive.
+Do a few sums: work out how much money you need to survive on a monthly basis.

 Size-up your finances and your outgoings

 Working out how much you need to survive can be quite an enlightening experience.